FluBBaOfWard/SwanGBA/README.md

 ### Sleep

 Put the GBA into sleepmode.
 START+SELECT wakes up from sleep mode (activated from this menu or from 5/10/30 minutes of inactivity).

 ## Controls

+Start is mapped to WS Start.
+Select is mapped to WS Sound.

 In horizontal games:

 * D-pad is mapped to WS X1-X4.
 * A & B buttons are mapped to WS A & B.
 * Holding L maps the D-pad to WS Y1-Y4.

 In vertical games:

 * D-pad is mapped to WS Y1-Y4.
 * A, B are mapped to WS X3,X4.